Your First Tournament

 This can be a daunting experience, but don't be alarmed - just make sure that the other players at the tournament are aware that this is your first event, and most will be happy to show you the ropes.
 And always remember - both you and the other players are all there to enjoy yourselves!

-Most individual competitions are open to playing members of CA Member Clubs as well as Individual Members of the CA. However, Premium, Overseas and Student members of the CA are entitled to priority entry and lower entry fees, so you may wish to join the CA if you get the bug!
+Individual competitions are open to playing-members of CA-Member Clubs when they register as Standard CA Members, which is a no-cost option their club secretary can arrange.
+However, Premium, Overseas and Young Person members of the CA are entitled to priority entry and lower entry fees, so you may wish to join the CA as a direct-pay member if you get the bug!

 Entering the Tournament